unm-historiography/2018-spring/essays/outlines/Eden-medieval middle east.md

 # Medieval Middle Eastern Historiography

-* **Thesis**: My part of this textbook will focus on **three** important Islamic historians al-Tabari, al-Athir, and Ibn Khaldun from the 10th-14th century of the Common Era.
-These three Islamic historians are often overlooked and unrepresented in the historiographical narrative, yet they all offered unique contributions to the way medieval Middle Eastern history is understood today.
+* **Thesis**: I am going to focus on **three** historians: al-Tabari, al-Athir, and Ibn Khaldun from the 10th-14th century of the Common Era.
+These three Islamic historians are often **overlooked and unrepresented** in the historiographical narrative, yet they all offered unique contributions to the way medieval Middle Eastern history is understood today.

-* (915 C.E.) **al-Tabari**: The *History of Prophets and Kings* written in the 10th century "marked the beginning of a type of history-writing unprecedented among Muslims" (Osman, p.66).
-The *History of Prophets and Kings* was a record of "several events and persons" that often "confirmed and sometimes contradicted one another" (Gabrieli and Khan, p.
-86).
+* (915 C.E.) **al-Tabari**: Arabic historiography has been primarily Islamic, rooted in religion, and often begins with the Islamic creation of Adam.
+Abū Jaʿfar Muḥammad ibn Jarīr al-Ṭabarī (839-923 C.E.) was a Persian Islamic scholar.

 * (1231 C.E.) **Ibn al-Athir**: Historian during Crusading period, chronicler of Salah ad-Din entire world history called *Al-Kamil fi al-Tariq* or *The Complete History* which starts with the Islamic creation of Adam to time contemporary for al-Athir.
 Born in Mosul in May 1160, ibn-Athir was in the city when Salah ad-Din besieged the town in 1185 (Mallett, p.
 243).